RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

  sudo yum install -y epel-release sudo yum install -y dkms kernel-headers-`uname -r`

+You can also follow RedHats way to downgrade kerenl and redhat rlease from 7.5 to 7.4  https://access.redhat.com/solutions/186763 via there instructions.

 Current release supports up to CentOS/RHEL 7.4.
 If for any reason the system needs to be updated to 7.5, don’t update the kernel.
 Add “--exclude=kernel*” flag to yum install.
 For example:
 ::